 David's themes range from the life of Stephen Foster to songs about the Gold Rush, travel, saloons, and the Civil War.
 To learn more, visit the Stories Page.

-After 26 performances of 82 songs, David has collected his favorite songs and stories into a unique program.
+After 26 performances of 82 songs, David has collected his favorite songs and stories into this unique highlights program.

 "Dear Friends and Gentle Hearts"